 Real Player: Not as easy as the Mac version, but easy enough.
 In the upper left corner of the program, pull down the "RealPlayer" menu.
 Choose "File", then choose "Open".
 Paste the URL there.
 It'll first think it's a website, but will then pull up the player and the stream will start.
 You don't have to do anything but wonder why they didn't have an option for you to enter the URL as a stream directly.

 Windows Media Player: This one may be iffy.
 It's going to depend on the version of WMP, and the OS you're using.
 It's the only player that has mixed reviews from listeners.
 I would never have figure this out without following Phil's steps exactly.
 When I did, it worked flawlessly and quickly.

 Here's what Phil said: Right click on the top section of the opened media player.
 A menu will pop up.
 Click "File", then "Open URL", paste the URL in the popup window, hit OK and the stream will start.
 (I vouch for it.)

 Thomas suggested: first download and install combined community codec pack , a free down load found at http://cccp-project.net/ then in Windows media player go to "File", then "Open URL", then paste the URL into the field and click OK.

-Most are powered by Reciva.com and we're easy to find.
-Go to the "Talk" genre, scroll through the alphabet for "R" as in Rollye James Show, find us, and add us to your favorites.
-(You can also add us to your favorites at Reciva.com if you're registered.)
+Most are self explanatory.
+In general, go to the "Talk" genre, scroll through the alphabet for "R" as in Rollye James Show, find us, and add us to your favorites.

 If you can't see this page because you are blind or visually impaired, click here.